 Select menu: Stats | Summary Statistics | Summary Tables

-This menu produces summaries of data values classified into different groups.
-Tables of results can be saved by specifying the names to save the results in using the Store menu and then clicking on Run.
+This dialog produces summaries of data values classified into different groups.
+Tables of results can be saved by specifying the names to save the results in by clicking Store then clicking Run.